All you need to know about our Hermanus Campus

 Activities of Everyday Living (Life Orientation), Mathematics: Algebra and Geometry, Languages: English (First Language), Afrikaans (Additional Language), Science, Technology, Knowledge and Understanding of the World subjects (Geography, History, Botany and Zoology), Economic Management, Science, Art, Drama, Music, Physical Education and Computer Studies.

-Mathematics, Languages: English (First Language), Afrikaans (Second Language), Spanish (Second Language), Science, Global Perspectives, Travel & Tourism, Business Studies, Accounting, Information Communication Technology (ICT), Art & Design
+Mathematics, Languages: English (First Language), Afrikaans (Second Language), French (Second Language), Science, Global Perspectives, Travel & Tourism, Business Studies, Accounting, Information Communication Technology (ICT), Art & Design.

 Book a visit with us, to meet our friendly staff, watch our students explore and learn, and see our campus grow.